-The American Psychoanalytic Association condemns the use of physical punishment (corporal punishment) in the discipline of children and recommends alternative methods which enhance children's capacities to develop healthy emotional lives, tolerate frustration, regulate tensions, and behave in socially acceptable ways.
+The American Psychoanalytic Association (APsaA) condemns the use of physical punishment (corporal punishment) in the discipline of children and recommends alternative methods that enhance children's capacities to develop healthy emotional lives, tolerate frustration, regulate internal tensions, and behave in socially acceptable ways.

 A Social Problem

 Physical punishment is a serious public health problem in the United States, and it profoundly affects the mental health of children and the society in which we live.
-Studies show that over 60% of families use physical punishment to discipline children.
-Yet, the research shows that physical punishment is associated with an increase in delinquency, antisocial behavior, and aggression in children, and a decrease in the quality of the parent-child relationship, mental health, and the child's capacity to internalize socially acceptable behavior.
-Adults who have been subject to physical punishment as children are more likely to abuse their own child or spouse and to manifest criminal behavior (1).
+Studies show that approximately 65% of adults in the United States approve of physical punishment and about 50% of families use physical punishment to discipline children.
+Yet, research shows that physical punishment is associated with increases in delinquency, antisocial behavior, and aggression in children, and decreases in the quality of the parent-child relationship, children's mental health, and children's capacity to internalize socially acceptable behavior.
+Adults who have been subjected to physical punishment as children are more likely to abuse their own child or spouse and to manifest criminal behavior (Gershoff 2008).

 Spanking is a euphemism for hitting.
-One is not permitted to hit one's spouse or a stranger; these actions are considered domestic violence and/or assault.
-Nor should one be permitted to hit a smaller and even more vulnerable child.
+One is not permitted to hit one's spouse or a stranger; such actions are defined as the crime of assault.
+Nor should one be permitted to hit a small and more vulnerable child.
 Hitting a child elicits precisely the feelings one does not want to generate in a child: distress, anger, fear, shame, and disgust.
-Studies show that children who are hit identify with the aggressor and are more likely to become hitters themselves, i.e., bullies and future abusers of their children and spouses.
-They tend to learn to use violent behavior as a way to deal with disputes.
+Studies show that children who are hit identify with the aggressor and are more likely to become hitters themselves, that is, bullies and future abusers of their own children and partners.
+They tend to learn to use violent behavior as a way to deal with stress and interpersonal disputes.

 The American Psychoanalytic Association joins other mental health and medical organizations in strongly condemning the use of physical punishment with children.
 The American Academy of Pediatrics concludes: "Corporal punishment is of limited effectiveness and has potentially deleterious side effects.
-The American Academy of Pediatrics recommends that parents be encouraged and assisted in the development of methods other than spanking for managing undesired behavior" (2, p.
+The American Academy of Pediatrics recommends that parents be encouraged and assisted in the development of methods other than spanking for managing undesired behavior" (Am.
+Acad.
+Ped.
+1995, p.
 723).

 Defining Physical Punishment